Nursing

 Upon successful completion of the program, students receive a Bachelor of Science in Nursing.
 Nursing graduates are qualified to take the NCLEX examination for licensure as a registered nurse.
 The nursing program is accredited by the Commission on Collegiate Nursing Education and approved by the Connecticut Department of Higher Education and the Connecticut State Board of Examiners for Nursing.

-Baccalaureate in Nursing Program Outcomes
+Baccalaureate in Nursing Program Competencies

 CCNE Accreditation